 - In Coupling, Patrick has Ivan, who is like the uber-Patrick, complete with snazzy car, corner office and blonde trophy wife.

-- Modern Family plays with this trope in the episode where Cam is hosting a charity function for a music appreciation group.
+- The series plays with this trope in the episode where Cam is hosting a charity function for a music appreciation group.
 He keep referring to his rival (who hosted the event the year before) as his new nemesis.
 Mitchell tries to point out that it's just silly in real-life, but Cam takes great delight in the drama the relationship allows for.

 - Community has Jeff's rivalry with Rich, the handsome doctor who is always better than him.